Moamen189/BreakFast/README.md

 # Breakfast

  Breakfast is a simple web application for managing a breakfast menu.
-Users can add, edit, and delete items with their respective prices.
+Admin can add, edit, and delete items with their respective prices.

 ## Features